-Deepening the violence or proportionate action?
-Labour figures including Corbyn, Benn and McGovern react to Syria air strikes | LabourList
+Deepening the violence or necessary action?
+Labour MPs including Corbyn, Benn and McGovern on Syria strikes | LabourList

-Deepening the violence or proportionate action?
-Labour figures including Corbyn, Benn and McGovern react to Syria air strikes
+Deepening the violence or necessary action?
+Labour MPs including Corbyn, Benn and McGovern on Syria strikes

 After Donald Trump order US missile strikes on a Syrian air base, after Bashar al-Assad used chemical weapons on his own people this week, Labour MPs from across the party have given their view of the intervention.